Supporting Today’s PBS

 - Raise $280,000 for tuition assistance, program development, and professional development.

-A new twist on a PBS tradition, the annual Spring Benefit parties are getting the love they deserve by becoming a year-round initiative!
+In 2017, as a new twist on a PBS tradition, the annual Spring Benefit parties got the love they deserve by becoming a year-round initiative!

 Parties for PBS simply acknowledges an awesome truth: the Spring Benefit parties had become so numerous and so much fun that they’d taken on a life of their own, beginning before the Benefit and extending long after.
 Their success is a testament not only of the generosity of the PBS community, but of how much we all enjoy each other and want to spend time together.

 Parties for PBS come in three varieties: parents-only, kids-only, and family parties.
 These parties raise funds to support program initiatives at PBS and, more importantly, serve to build community and celebrate generosity year-round.
-Details for winter and spring events are announced in late October, and details for summer and fall events are announced in the lead-up to the Benefit.
+Details for events are announced in the lead-up to the Benefit and sold year-round.

 Party hosts agree to cover the costs of each party so that 100% of each ticket sold goes to the school.